bitplane/sh2mp4/README.md

 - `light`: Light theme
 - `solarized-dark`: Solarized Dark theme

-You can customize or add new themes in the `themes.sh` file.
+You can customize or add new themes in the `src/sh2mp4/themes.py` file.

-## Deps
+## Dependencies

-See/run `./configure` for a list.
-There's a few, so you might wanna run it in a container.
+Run `sh2mp4 --check-deps` to see the full list of required system dependencies.
+The main requirements are:
+- ffmpeg (with libx264 support)
+- Xvfb (virtual framebuffer)
+- xterm (terminal emulator)
+- openbox (window manager)
+- Various X11 utilities (wmctrl, xdotool, unclutter)

+You might want to run this in a container due to the number of dependencies.

 ## License